CodePay · Fintech Startup · 2025.07 — Now

 Foundation

-Built a component library on top of an open-source foundation — navigation bars, custom keyboards, buttons in every state, list rows, status chips, data display modules — then locked the tokens: colors, type scale, spacing rhythm.
+Building on the cross-product design system, I built a Register-specific component library.
+Navigation bars, custom keyboards, buttons in every state, list rows, status chips, data display modules.
+Then locked the tokens: colors, type scale, spacing rhythm.
 Every screen that came after was built from these pieces.

 Split one screen into two